 Hannah was an Associate in the Commercial Team at TLT in Bristol before joining the University in 2010.
 Hannah has worked for clients with household names on general commercial matters and regularly advised on franchising, intellectual property and data protection.
 At the University, Hannah is Programme and Student Lead for the LPC and teaches Introduction to Professional Practice, Law and Business, Commercial and Intellectual Property on the LPC.

 Rachael studied Law with German Law at King's College London, trained and worked as a Commercial Litigator at Linklaters, London, then at a trade union law firm in Cardiff and a boutique employment law firm in the South West.
 Before joining The University of Law in 2011, she was Head of Knowledge & Development at Osborne Clarke, with responsibility for the firm's knowledge and training programmes.
-She now teaches Dispute Resolution, Actions and Evidence, EU Law, Public Companies Law, and Competition Law.
+She now teaches Civil Dispute Resolution (including advocacy), Employment Law, Business Law, Public Companies Law, EU Law and Competition Law.

 After studying Law with French Law at UCL, and training as commercial litigation solicitor in London, Emma now teaches Tort and Ethics (including Legal Method) on the GDL; Dispute Resolution, Commercial Dispute Resolution, Interviewing and Advocacy on the LPC/LLM LPC, and Tort and Actions on the LLB.
 Emma delivers several Professional Skills Courses to trainee solicitors, including ADR & Mediation, civil drafting and client care.